A spoiling Cotswold country hotel for couples and families alike, with 2 pools, kids zone, huge grounds and superb spa”

 Family friendly accommodation:

-11 spacious family bedrooms and suites are situated around a flower-filled courtyard in an electronically secured building.
-Generous Rooms have a double bed and 2 truckle beds in one large space.
-Family Pads have a separate kids' room, either twin- or bunk-bedded.
-We stayed in Beverstone and loved it - the books and toys selected for our son were spot on!
-The Generous Family Pads occupy 2 levels (gated, of course) and boast their own small garden; The Tetbury gets a separate sitting room too.
+Family bedrooms and suites are set around a flower-filled courtyard in an electronically secured building.
+Cosy Family Rooms have a double bed and 2 truckle beds in one large space.
+Comfy Family Rooms have a separate kids' room, either twin- or bunk-bedded, as do Generous Family Rooms which are split-level and some have their own small garden too.
+The Generous Family Suites are bigger still, with a separate twin bedroom and living area, while two-storey The Cottage has a private terrace, dining area and two ample bathrooms.
 All can fit a cot.

-All family rooms and family pads have a built-in monitor
+All family rooms and suites have a built-in monitor

 - Baby Boxes with changing mats, sterilisers and more